Tyrrrz/CliWrap/Readme.md

 #### `WithCredentials(...)`

-Sets domain, name and password of the user, under whom the child process is started.
+Sets domain, name and password of the user, under whom the child process should be started.

 **Default**: no credentials.